Lobau bombing: Aftermath

 He was not satisfied with the failure of his bombing and expressed his frustration, saying, among other things:

+None of those cows/bastards got a scratch!

 Some six weeks later, on 25 April 1892, Meunier, along with other members of the anarchist group of the Pieds plats (The Flat Feet), such as Jean-Pierre François, carried out the Véry bombing, targeting the informant who had enabled Ravachol's arrest.
 He then fled to the United Kingdom and attempted to prevent his extradition to France by arguing that his actions were political in nature, which could have blocked the extradition.
 However, the British justice system ruled that these would not be political acts, since hostility toward the state was not deemed political.
 The British police magistrate in charge of his case declared:

+I do not seek to establish a rule for determining what might constitute a political offense, but I clearly and emphatically state that hostility toward any government is not a political offense.

 Since his attacks were not considered political by the British courts, he was extradited to France, where he was sentenced to life imprisonment with hard labor.
 He was then sent to the penal colony of Cayenne, where he likely died of malaria in 1907.

 The attack is mentioned in a stanza of La Complainte de Ravachol (Ravachol's Lament), which reads: